mying2002/Explainable-AlphaFold-Multimer/data/README.md

 Yin Rui and Brian G. Pierce, "Evaluation of AlphaFold Antibody-Antigen Modeling with Implications for Improving Predictive Accuracy" https://doi.org/10.1101/2023.07.05.547832

-The sequences used in the generic multimer and monomer case were obtained from:
+The sequences (in dimer_seqres.zip) used in the generic multimer and monomer case were obtained from:
 Wensi Zhu, Aditi Shenoy, Petras Kundrotas, Arne Elofsson, "Evaluation of AlphaFold-Multimer prediction on multi-chain protein complexes" https://doi.org/10.1093/bioinformatics/btad424